June 16, 2021

 - Not indicating that an employee is missing work due to a work injury.

 As soon as your employee begins losing time from work due to the injury, let your claims representative know, so the employee receives wage-replacement benefits on time.
 Failing to do this can lead to state penalties and financial hardship for the employee.

 As soon as any supervisor, manager or claims coordinator becomes aware of an injury, the clock starts ticking toward your state’s deadline to determine whether the employee is due workers’ compensation benefits.
 Missing the deadline can result in significant state penalties.
 Reporting right away gives your claims representative enough time to investigate the injury before the deadline.
 See the How to report a work injury page for details on how to report.

 If you choose to report your claim by filling out a form, leaving off important information can delay processing of a claim.
 Especially important details include: Social Security number and date of birth of the employee, date of injury, date of first day of lost time, date employer was notified about injury, and contact information.

 Make sure employees and supervisors understand the process for reporting a work injury at your organization.
 Delays in reporting injuries sometimes occur because employees simply don’t know who to tell if they are injured.

 - Including sensitive information in first reports.

 In some states, including Minnesota, the injured employee is entitled by law to receive a copy of the First Report of Injury.
-If you suspect fraud, or have other sensitive information about the incident, report it to your claims representative separately.
+If you suspect fraud, or have other sensitive information about the incident, report it to your claims representative separately or report your concerns through our website.
 If you report through the SFM Work Injury Hotline, you can call or email your claims representative about your concerns.
-If you report using a form, you can write it on a separate piece of paper and attach it to the first report.
+If you report the injury using a form, you can write it on a separate piece of paper and attach it to the first report.
 If you report online, you can type it in the confidential comments box on SFM’s online First Report of Injury.